rokkro/tmat/README.md

-To use: insert correct Twitter keys into the `config.ini` file (no quotation marks around keys necessary), then run `twitter.py` or `main.py`, which is a WIP main menu.
+To use: insert correct Twitter keys into the `config.ini` file (no quotation marks around keys necessary), then run `main.py`, which is a (WIP) menu interface.

 Requires Python 3.x, tested on 3.5/3.6.

---currently working on a CLI menu interface for simplicity--

 1. twitter streaming [x]  - queue system found to be unnecessary, on occasion a few tweets will be skipped to catch up
 2. Put in a DB (MongoDB) [x] - to be improved as i learn how databases work.